 - Individuals may be employed by or associated with more than one Idaho licensee.
-However, loan origination and loan modification activities must be exclusive to one Idaho licensee.
-If you are applying for a mortgage loan originator license and you are associated with more than one mortgage or loan modification company, or are contemplating affiliating with more than one mortgage or loan modification company, you must complete a Loan Originator Exclusivity Agreement form
+However, loan origination and loan modification activities must be exclusive to only one Idaho licensee.

-- No felony conviction, plea or finding during the previous seven (7) years;
+- Any felony conviction, plea or finding during the previous seven (7) years;

-- No felony conviction, plea or finding at any time if the felony involved an act of fraud, dishonesty, breach of trust or money laundering;
+- Any felony conviction, plea or finding at any time if the felony involved an act of fraud, dishonesty, breach of trust or money laundering;

 - Note: “Felony” includes an offense punishable by a sentence of at least one year imprisonment and/or a fine of at least $1,000.
 The term also includes a military general court martial.